 In September 2018, Worcester Polytechnic Institute opened the Foisie Innovation Studio and Messenger Hall, a 78,000-square-foot facility that they want to be the “front door to innovation.”

 The $49 million facility is evidence of the school’s dedication to promoting an education where students learn by doing, and what better way to learn, than by creating.

-The space includes the Myles McDonough Maker Space and Fitzgerald Prototyping Lab, with all the resources for an accidental discover to happen, turning a mistake into a solution for a problem that may have yet to even happen.
-Here, students can use state-of-the-art equipment such as a rapid prototype 3D printer, and experiment with their imaginations under guidance.
+The space includes the Myles McDonough Maker Space and Fitzgerald Prototyping Lab, with all the resources for an accidental discovery to happen, turning a mistake into a solution for a problem that may have yet to even happen.
+Here, students can use state-of-the-art equipment such as a rapid prototype 3D printer and experiment with their imaginations under guidance.

 Other unique aspects of the area include the new Aberdale Active Learning Classrooms that will work best for the school’s Great Problems Seminar, where students can work in teams and collaborate, and faculty can move around the room as they teach, and the Noiles Teaching Laboratory, the world turns into a tech and robotic playhouse, as well as a two-story video feature wall, and a Global Lab with Scherer Video Recording Suite.

 In February 2018, an interdisciplinary team of researchers from Worcester Polytechnic Institute received a four-year, $1.6 million award from the National Institute of Health to develop a smartphone app that tracks and assesses chronic wounds to help lower costs of medical treatment and prevent serious complications.
 The team is led by a professor of computer science from the institute’s Mobile Graphics Research Group, and members include two professors from Foisie Business School and a retired electrical and computer engineering professor.
 At Foisie, hands-on learning extends even to the educators, who also lead by doing.